 Suspension of study advice

-During one of the subsequent semester assessment(s), in accordance with the deferral granted, your results and development achieved will be reassessed.
+During one of the subsequent assessment(s), in accordance with the postponement and the agreements made, your achievements and development will be reassessed.
 If there is a positive assessment with regard to the propaedeutic components, the propaedeutic exam will have been passed and you will be awarded the propaedeutic certificate.

 However, in all the above cases, a negative binding study advice may also be issued if your development has not been assessed as satisfactory.

-In exceptional cases, the assessment meeting can also decide to resit the first year without personal circumstances.
-This is seen as positive advice and after that, at the end of this resit, no negative binding study advice can be given.
+In exceptional cases, the assessment meeting may also decide to retake the first year without personal circumstances.
+However, this is regarded as a positive recommendation and no negative binding study advice can be given thereafter.

 The negative binding study advice (nbsa)

-An nbsa is given if your study results do not meet the requirements and, moreover, the committee of examiners/assessment meeting has insufficient confidence that you will be able to successfully complete the programme.
+An nbsa is given if your study results do not meet the requirements and, moreover, the assessment meeting has insufficient confidence that you will be able to successfully complete the programme.

 Prior to the negative binding study advice, you will be warned in writing by or on behalf of the faculty board no later than 1 February of the current academic year that this might happen.
-If, due to significant deterioration of your study results, there is no reason to issue a written warning until after 1 February, it will be issued no later than 8 weeks prior to the final assessment, so that improvement is still possible.
+If, due to significant deterioration of your study results, there is no reason to issue a written warning until after 1 February, it will be issued no later than 8 weeks prior to the final assessment of the first year of enrolment, so that improvement is still possible.

-More information on the exact regulations regarding the nbsa and suspended recommendation can be found in the OER (Education and Examination Regulations).
-This is available to all students on the intranet.
+More information on the exact regulations concerning the nbsa and suspended recommendation can be found in the Education and Examination Regulations on the intranet.